xMartin/php-introduction/11_DRAFT_all_of_it.md

 * Silex

 The [`Finder`](http://symfony.com/doc/current/components/finder.html) is one we haven't seen before.
 It's a component that helps us locate files and read them.
 There are PHP functions for most of that but the `Finder` component is more convenient.

+## Twig template inheritance

+Our Twig templates use a yet unfamilar syntax: `{% extends ... %}`

+[Twig templates can inherit](http://twig.sensiolabs.org/doc/templates.html#template-inheritance) from other Twig templates, just like PHP classes.
+And just like classes, the child template can override parts of its parent.

+In `layout.twig` there's a `{% block ... %}` named "content" and it's empty.
+Any template that inherits from `layout.twig` can now also define a block with the same name to replace the empty block with actual content.

+This way we only have to write the `<!doctype html><html><head> ...` part of our HTML code one and can reuse it in all of our templates.